 Other Beaches in Sydney

-There are lots of beautiful locations in Sydney, I’ve just picked my favorites.
-I may add more to this article later after discovering more hidden gems.
+There are lots of beautiful Sydney sunrise spots, I’ve just picked my favorites.
+I may add more to this article later after discovering more hidden gems for the sunrise photography.

 When planning a dawn adventure session, I typically use several online tools.

-- WillyWeather provides great tide and swell info.
-Just type in the location name or choose on the map.
+- WillyWeather provides an accurate tide and swell info.
+Just type in the place name or choose on the map.

 - Suncalc.
 A very handy and easy to use an online tool to see where will the Sun be.